smok-serwis/pojeb/README.md

 ### dojeb

 A script (with a shebang!) that installs your package.
-This is called as root, with the working directory of **fuck-you**.
+This is called as root, within the working directory of **fuck-you**.
 Pojeb will unzip the .jeb file somewhere, chdir there and call _dojeb_.
 You just install shit.